-For the average back pain sufferer, just looking at the structure of the True Back Traction Device can make their back pain worse.
-But does it actually hurt?
+If your back hurts right now, just looking at the structure of the True Back traction device can make your back pain worse.

-Stretching your back this much when you’re in pain?
-It’s not an easy decision.
+Stretching your back when you’re in pain is not an easy decision.

 True Back Review